leandroaroberto/phpCsvToJson/README.md

 ## How to use it

-In your prefered terminal type `php phpCsvToJson.php`and follow the instructions!
+In your prefered terminal, type `php phpCsvToJson.php`and follow the instructions!

 Enjoy!